chrismclaughlin55/Sim-City-2013/README.md

 + PersonAgent (PersonAgentSprite): Exist in the city and home/apartment.
 + BuildingMediator: Base building class that every building needs to extend, have manager to set the building open / close and interact with the coming customers.
 + BusAgent: There is only one bus with one route; if there is people waiting at the bus stop / reaching his destination, the bus will stop and board / unload the passenger; otherwise the bus will pass the stop.
 Keep running all the time even if there is no passenger.
-+ BusStopAgent: Send / receive messages to / from the bus so that the bus will know where to stop.
++ BusStopAgent: Person walks to the nearest bus stop to take the bus.
+Bus stop sends / receives messages to / from the bus so that the bus will know where to stop.

 #### MARKET
 + MarketManager: Manager of building that decides when to open and close a bank and talks to customers as they come in and leave / assigns them to an employee.
 Access the market bank account.